seasonedfish/fishersun.com/src/content/posts/setting-up-vscode-for-gnome-and-wayland/index.md

 With rounded corners, it almost looks perfect.
 However, the text is blurry.

-This is because it's using X11 instead of Wayland.
+This is because VSCode is using X11 instead of Wayland.
 To check, run `xlsclients` while VSCode is running:
 ```console
 fisher@pacific:~$ xlsclients